refnx/refellips/docs/faq.rst

 ----------------------------------------------------------------

-*refellips* has the capability of loading data directly from both Accurion EP3 and EP4 ellipsometers, as well Horiba ellipsometers using the `open_EP4file` and `open_HORIBAfile` functions, respectively.
+*refellips* has the capability of loading data directly from both Accurion EP3 and EP4 ellipsometers, as well Horiba ellipsometers using the :func:`~refellips.dataSE.open_EP4file` and :func:`~refellips.dataSE.open_HORIBAfile` functions, respectively.

-Alternatively, users also have the option to load-in other datasets using `DataSE`.
+Alternatively, users also have the option to load-in other datasets using :class:`~refellips.dataSE.DataSE`.
 Files loaded using `DataSE` must contain four columns (with header): wavelength, angle of incidence, psi and delta.

 Where do I find dispersion curves for a material?
 -------------------------------------------------

-*refellips* contains preloaded dispersion curves for select materials, which are accessible by the `load_material` function.
+*refellips* contains preloaded dispersion curves for select materials, which are accessible by the :func:`~refellips.structureSE.load_material` function.
 These materials are sourced from `refractiveindex.info`_, and include air, a void, water, dimethyl sulfoxide, silicon, silica, gold, aluminium oxide, polystyrene, poly(N-isopropylacrylamide) (PNIPAM) and a material that represents a diffuse polymer.

 If required, users can download their own dispersion curves from `refractiveindex.info`_ and load them into *refellips* using::